-When lodging a Permissible Break, the Provider should be aware that:
+When entering a Permissible Break, the Provider should be aware that:

-- if a Participant was only on a break for 2 days, the Permissible Break will be lodged for the full 2 week period, that is, a full Services Australia Fortnight or a full calendar fortnight, and - there can only be 2 standard Permissible Breaks lodged across the combined 4, 12 and 26 Week Period.
-Therefore, if both Permissible Breaks are used in the 12 Week Period, there are no more Permissible Breaks available for the 26 Week Period, unless the Participant is a Principal Carers. - Permissible Breaks should be attributed to the Services Australia fortnight where the Participant's pay was impacted by the break, not the fortnight in which the Participant worked less hours/did not work.
-For example, if the Employer shuts down over the Christmas period (from December 25 - January 1) and this impacts the Participant's wages on 8 January, the Permissible Break should be applied to the fortnight that 8 January falls in.

-The Provider must upload Documentary Evidence (in electronic form or hard copy) of the Permissible Break at the time of submitting the claim.
-Documentary Evidence must contain information provided by the Participant or Employer which confirms:

-- the Permissible Break in Employment, including the reason for the Permissible Break, - the duration of the Permissible Break, including the start and end dates, and - the Participant is employed in the same position following the Permissible Break.

-All of the above Documentary Evidence must be contained in a signed and dated written statement or in an email from the Employer or Participant.

-The Provider must record the fortnight/s to be covered by the Permissible Break in the Department's IT Systems prior to claiming the relevant Employment Outcome.
-Where a Permissible Break falls within both the 4 and 12 Week Outcome Periods, the Permissible Break must be recorded before either Outcome can be claimed.
+- if a Participant was only on a break for 2 days, the Permissible Break will be lodged for the full 2 week period, that is, a full Services Australia fortnight or a full calendar fortnight, - there can only be a maximum of 2 Permissible Breaks lodged across the combined 4, 12 and 26 Week Outcome Period, and - for earnings-based Outcomes, Permissible Breaks should be attributed to the Services Australia fortnight where the Participant's pay was impacted by the break, not the fortnight in which the Participant worked less hours/did not work. - For example, if the Employer shuts down over the Christmas period (from December 25 January 1) and this impacts the Participant's wages on 8 January, the Permissible Break should be applied to the fortnight that 8 January falls in. - For hours-based Outcomes, Permissible Breaks should be attributed to the Services Australia fortnight where the Participant worked less hours/did not work. - For example, if the Participant is sick and cannot work between 7 October and 14 October, the Permissible Break should be applied to the fortnight most aligned with that time period.
+If the period 7 to 14 October falls evenly across fortnights, the Provider has the option to use 2 Permissible Breaks, noting that no further breaks will be available after that point. - The Provider must upload Documentary Evidence of the Permissible Break at the time of submitting the claim.
+Documentary Evidence must contain information provided by the Participant or Employer which confirms: - the Permissible Break in Employment, including the reason for the Permissible Break, - the duration of the Permissible Break, including the start and end dates, and - the Participant is employed in the same position following the Permissible Break. - All of the above Documentary Evidence must be contained in a signed and dated written statement or in an email from the Employer or Participant. - The Provider must record the fortnight/s to be covered by the Permissible Break in the Department's IT Systems prior to claiming the relevant Employment Outcome.